DivyaChoudhari/DBMS-ASSIGNMENT-GROUP-7/README.md

 Data : Nikita Mane ,Snehal Kasare,Divya Choudhari Readme File:Divya Choudhari

-coach_train is a many-to-one relationship with train. delay_replace is a one-to-many relationship with train. driver is a one-to-many relationship with train. intermediatestations is a many-to-many relationship with train. maintenance is a one-to-many relationship with train. passenger is a many-to-many relationship with ticket. passenger is a one-to-many relationship with ticket_seat_passenger. route is a one-to-many relationship with train. schedule is a one-to-many relationship with train. seat_coach is a many-to-one relationship with coach_train. seat_coach is a one-to-many relationship with ticket_seat_passenger. stations is a many-to-many relationship with train. ticket is a one-to-many relationship with ticket_seat_passenger. ticket_seat_passenger is a many-to-one relationship with seat_coach. ticket_seat_passenger is a one-to-one relationship with passenger. train is a one-to-many relationship with train_opdays. train_opdays is a one-to-many relationship with travel_agent.

 Additional Notes:

 The coach_train entity stores information about the coaches on a train.